Try Semrush

 Real Life Example

-It’s a MASSIVE list of over 175 SEO tools.
+It’s a huge list of 41 SEO tools.

-(Yup, I personally tried each and every one of them.)
+(Yup, we personally tried each and every one of them.)

-But I didn’t just list a bunch of tools and call it a day.
+But we didn’t just list a bunch of tools and call it a day.

-And the post has been a traffic MAGNET for me.
+The post has been a traffic MAGNET for Backlinko.

-In fact, 10,909 people visit that post every single month:
+In fact, over 6,000 people visit that post every month:

 Create an awesome headline

-When it comes to writing a blog post, your headline can make or break your entire post.
+When writing a blog post, your headline can make or break your entire post.

 So it’s important to nail this step.

-And in this chapter, I’m going to show you how to write amazing blog post headlines.
+And in this chapter, we’re going to show you how to write amazing blog post headlines.

-For example, this post from my blog uses one of these tested phrases:
+For example, this Backlinko post uses one of the tested phrases:

 Backlinko – Actionable SEO tips